pchiorean/Indentz/README.md

   ![Vertical Justification Center](.img/verticaljustification-C.png) | ![center-left](.img/textautosize-CL.png) | ![center](.img/textautosize-C.png) | ![center-right](.img/textautosize-CR.png)
   ![Vertical Justification Bottom](.img/verticaljustification-B.png) | ![bottom-left](.img/textautosize-BL.png) | ![bottom-center](.img/textautosize-BC.png) | ![bottom-right](.img/textautosize-BR.png)

-  If the text has only one line, **Auto-Sizing Type** will be set to *Height and width*.
+  If the text has only one line, **Auto‑Sizing Type** will be set to *Height and width*.
 If it has multiple lines, the first run will set it to *Height only*, the second run to *Height and width*.

 <details><summary><strong>Shortcuts</strong></summary>